 OVERVIEW: Western States Arts Federation creates and promotes arts opportunities in the western region of the US.
 Its grantmaking supports presenting organizations by financially incentivizing them to bring visiting artists into the area.
-Its TourWest program is a "competitive grant program that provides subsidies to arts and community organizations for the presentation of out-of-state touring performers and literary artists."

-The organization is open to all sorts of presenting organizations—performance halls, community centers, museums, parks, college campuses, high school theaters, and more—as long as they’re a nonprofit and in one of these 13 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
+The TourWest program subsidizes presenting groups to showcase out of state performers and programs (including the music, visual arts, and theater realms).
+It is a subsidy because the program pays for up to 50 percent of the artists' fees, up to $2,500.
+The organization considers all sorts of presenting organizations—performance halls, community centers, museums, parks, college campuses, high school theaters, and more—as long as they’re a nonprofit and in one of these 13 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.

 Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including collaborations with other presenting organizations in the region—meaning that the time and costs for those traveling dance programs will amount to maximum performance and exposure.

-Part of the reason this outreach component is mandatory is because Western States Arts Federation views engagement with “underserved and/or culturally diverse” audiences as important criteria.
+In addition to a minimum of one public performance, the TourWest program also requires that the dancers being presented engage in an outreach activity.
+Examples of these include lectures, demonstrations, master classes, or in-school educational activities that engage students with the performers.
+This outreach component is mandatory is because Western States Arts Federation views engagement with “underserved and/or culturally diverse” audiences as important criteria.
 Additionally, Western States Arts Federation wants these performances to be of high quality.
 “Artistic excellence” is at the very top of its list of criteria for selection.

 TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).